Create a Website Account - Manage notification subscriptions, save form progress and more.

 Take a look at the Engineering Department page for more information about what the department does.

 There is a small fee for a fire report.
-Call the Fire Chief at 260-493-7500 for more information.
+Call the Fire Chief at 260-493-7500 or email firstname.lastname@example.org for more information.

 Simply call the Fire Department at 260-493-7500 and request a sign be made.
 There is a small $10 fee to assist with the cost of materials.

-Please call 260-493-7500 to schedule a tour with a date and time and who will be attending.
+If you would like to schedule a tour of the fire station, please call 260-493-7500 or email the fire station email@example.com.
+Please be prepared to provide information including the preferred date, time, and who will be attending.
 New Haven Adams Twp Fire Department will do their best to accommodate your request.

 Subscription EMS provides revenue to help operate the system without raising tax rates.
 Annual membership fee is only $55 and it covers you, your spouse and any dependent children living with you.
 Call 260-749-1235 to request an application.